Is NCERT Enough for NEET Preparation? Subject-Wise Practical Breakdown

 Conclusion

 To summarise everything for the question “Is NCERT enough for NEET?”, the answer is subject-oriented.
 For Biology, it is definitely enough to build the strongest foundation.
-For Physics, it’s not; you need more focus in practice rather than reading.
+For Physics, it’s not; you need more focus on practice rather than reading.
 And for Chemistry, NCERT is essential, but needs conceptual understanding & practice sessions as well, depending on the subject.